You can deploy a machine on Microsoft Azure to run ArcGIS Pro. Use this client to connect to your ArcGIS Enterprise and database deployments on Azure.

 Install ArcGIS Enterprise Cloud Builder for Microsoft Azure

-Use ArcGIS Enterprise Cloud Builder for Microsoft Azure to create a machine containing one of these clients.
+Use ArcGIS Enterprise Cloud Builder for Microsoft Azure to create a machine containing ArcGIS Pro.

 - Start ArcGIS Enterprise Cloud Builder for Microsoft Azure.